sjeversaws/ecs-blueprints/pages/fargate-examples/graviton/graviton.md

 Deploy the [core-infrastructure](../core-infra/core-infra.md).

-## Configure Secrets
+## Deploy the Blueprint

-Create a [Github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to access the forked repository.
+- Create a [Github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to access the forked repository.

 - Store the secret in AWS Secrets Manager in the region where you want to deploy the blueprints.